-Andrew Gregory MAppFin BCom (IB, HRM) GAICD
+Andrew Gregory MAppFin, BCom (IB, HRM), GAICD

 Andrew was elected as a Director in 2012.
-He is an experienced finance executive & company director, holding senior roles in financial services and private wealth management.
+He is an experienced finance executive & company director, holding senior roles in the financial services and private wealth management.

-Andrew is currently the General Manager, MLC Advice at NAB Ltd. Andrew was formally General Manager, Retail Banking for Regional Victoria and Tasmania.
-Andrew brings expertise in financial services, private wealth management, corporate finance, corporate governance and private health insurance.
+Andrew is currently the General Manager, MLC Advice at IOOF Ltd. and a former General Manager of the Advice and Retail Banking business at NAB Ltd. Andrew brings expertise in financial services, private wealth management, corporate finance, corporate governance and private health insurance.

-Andrew is a non-executive director of Peoplecare Health and a non-executive director & Treasurer of the Youth Insearch Foundation and a former non-executive Director of Quay Credit Union.
+Andrew is a non-executive Director of the Youth Insearch Foundation and a former non-executive Director of Quay Credit Union.